g000sha256/tdl-coroutines/README.md

 ### How to subscribe to updates

-The `TdlClient` provides 165 update flows, as well as one that includes all updates.
+The `TdlClient` provides 165 update flows and the `allUpdates` flow, which combines all update events.

 ```kotlin
 coroutineScope.launch {